BetaThis is a new service – your feedback will help us to improve it.

 Both administrative and survey data are used to inform the assumptions underpinning the ALLs model.
 SLC administrative data are used to determine borrowers' characteristics and loan amounts.
 Historic SLC data should be broadly accurate.

 The Labour Force Survey (LFS) is used to determine employment and income state movements of ALLs borrowers and the Annual Population Survey (APS) and Longitudinal Education Outcomes (LEO) are used for the income distributions.
 The LFS is a survey of the employment circumstances of the UK population.
 It is the largest household survey in the UK and provides the official measures of employment and unemployment.
 The APS is a supplement to the LFS data.
 The APS is published quarterly, and each dataset contains 12 months of data.
 The sample size for each dataset is approximately 170,000 households and 360,000 individuals.
 LEO brings together information from the Department for Education with employment, benefits and earnings information from the Department for Work and Pensions and Her Majesty’s Revenue and Customs.

 The employment and income status assumptions are two of the most important assumptions within the model.
 We derive both of those from the LFS assuming that Further Education achievers in the LFS data are representative of ALLs borrowers.

 The LFS data has various limitations and a key drawback is that only one year of earnings history is available.
-Also, the LFS does not capture self-assessment income, but does include a flag to identify employment status.
 The key assumptions arising from the data limitations are listed below: